-You may still be able to complete your fall semester coursework, as most courses will be offered through distance learning as well, and some courses will be offered exclusively online.
+You may still be able to complete your spring semester coursework, as most courses will be offered through distance learning as well, and some courses will be offered exclusively online.
 Please contact your advisor to explore if distance delivery will work for your class schedule.
 If you are unable to attend via distance delivery, students may defer admission for a semester or one academic year.
 Learn more about the deferment process.

 For graduate level international students, please contact email@example.com for information about distance learning for your graduate level courses.

 Global Bridge 1 students can defer for up to one academic year, with readmission guaranteed.
 Gonzaga cannot guarantee scholarships for students who defer.
 A short application and final transcripts of coursework or exams is required to activate the readmission process.